hecrj/coffee/README.md

 [![License](https://img.shields.io/crates/l/coffee.svg)](https://github.com/hecrj/coffee/blob/master/LICENSE)
 [![Gitter chat](https://badges.gitter.im/hecrj/coffee.png)](https://gitter.im/hecrj/coffee)

 An opinionated 2D game engine for Rust focused on simplicity, explicitness, and type-safety.

-__Coffee is in a very early stage of development.__ Active development is planned during 2019 (and hopefully beyond that!).
-Many [basic features are still missing], some [dependencies are experimental], and there are probably _many_ bugs.
+__Coffee is in a very early stage of development.__ Many [basic features are still missing], some [dependencies are experimental], and there are probably _many_ bugs.
 [Feel free to contribute!]

 [basic features are still missing]: https://github.com/hecrj/coffee/issues?q=is%3Aissue+is%3Aopen+label%3Afeature
 [dependencies are experimental]: #implementation-details